 MADE BY LAND

-In his [Made by Land] series, Daniel draws inspiration from landscapes that were forcibly cleared of people in the mid-18th century across Scotland to make way for sheep farming.
+In my ‘Made by Land’ series, I draw inspiration from landscapes that were forcibly cleared of people in the mid-18th century across Scotland to make way for sheep farming.

 What remains of these once-thriving communities are the structures left behind—roofless croft houses, their weathered stone walls a fractured patchwork on otherwise empty land.
 Faint paths lead to fields once divided by family and crop.
 Runrigs comb the hillsides, a reminder of the hardships endured as the land was worked to feed those now gone.
 These empty places ignite his curiosity: who lived here, and where did they go?

-In his work, Daniel uses old maps to trace ancient drover roads that once connected isolated villages across vast landscapes.
-Hiking to these remote spots, he sketches the footprints of buildings and the marks left on the land.
-He finds the stillness of these forgotten places haunting, yet strangely beautiful.
+In my work, I uses old maps to trace ancient drover roads that once connected isolated villages across vast landscapes.
+By running to these remote spots, I sketch the footprints of buildings and the marks left on the land.
+I finds the stillness of these forgotten places haunting, yet strangely beautiful.